-Scan the QR code to take the dining guiz!
+Scan the QR code to take the dining quiz!

-View the menus for all dining halls on our websites or by downloading the Everyday app.
+View the menus for all dining halls on our website or by downloading the Everyday app.
 Within the app, menu items will display allergens and nutritional content.

-We take pride in being the first university in the nation to be Spokin verified.
+We take pride in being the first university in the nation to be verified as allergy-friendly by Spokin.

 We have several options across campus that serve allergen-friendly meals including our exclusive Simple Servings station, Simple Zone allergen-free pantry, and our certified allergen-friendly bakery.
-Your health and dietary needs are essential to us, and our award-winning healthy eating and allergenfriendly dining programs make it easy for you to find foods that fit your preferences.
+Your health and dietary needs are important to us, and our award-winning healthy eating and allergen-friendly dining programs make it easy to find foods that fit you.

 Sustainability and diversity are at the core of our dining program.
 With four dining halls to choose from, we proudly observe eco-friendly practices and diverse culinary choices, and we are committed to making a positive impact on both your dining experience and the environment.
 Indulge in vegetarian and vegan-friendly options at our exclusive plant-forward dining hall, The Spot!
-All our dining halls also serve halal or kosher offerings.
-Mason also participates in food waste prevention via LeanPath and pre-consumer composting.
+All our dining halls serve halal offerings, and The Eaterie features The Mason Mensch-our dedicated kosher station-providing delicious, certified kosher meals.
+George Mason also participates in food waste prevention via LeanPath and preconsumer composting.

 Busy studying?
 Don't give up your table in the library-order delivery via Mason Dining's Starship robot delivery fleet!
+You can also order ahead with Starship for a quick and convenient pickup.
 Download the Starship Deliveries app from the App Store or Google Play to start placing orders today.

-Elevate your college dining experience at Mason!
-If you have any questions or need assistance, feel free to email dining@gmu. edu or visit our website, dining.gmu.edu.
+Elevate your college dining experience at George Mason!
+If you have any questions or need assistance, feel free to email dining@gmu.edu or visit our website, dining.gmu.edu.

-☑ dining@gmu.edu ■ Text DiningLive to 82257
+☑ dining@gmu.edu 🖵 Text DiningLive to 82257